WuTheFWasThat/coup/README.md

 - *Draw*: Take from the draw pile (not revealing to others)
 - *Replace*: Put a card in the discard, and replace it with a card from the draw.
 - *Target*: Point at a particular card
-- *Disabled*: When a card is disabled, it should be turned 90 degrees
+- *Disabled*: When a card is disabled, it should be turned 90 degrees.
 - *Death*:  When a card in play "dies", it gets discarded and does *not* get replaced.

 ### SETUP